vic-lee/risott.os/README.md

 # risott.os

 Simple os created for learning and illustrative purposes.
+This project is meant to model an OS (including some features from both unix and windows) on a higher, conceptual level, rather than a concrete implementation.

 ## Inspirations